jasoneveleth/hdcms-c/README.md

 # TODO

+* FF has the raw data without new lines
 * naming: these aren't really replicates, or repetitions, or duplicates, they are just measurements (or aggregations of measurements over time)